Alejandrodata123/data_science_jobs_2025/README.md

- welcome to my very first public data analytics project, in which I'll get some information about the data science current job warket.
+Welcome to my very first public data analytics project, in which I'll get some information about the data science current job warket.

 I uploaded a database from a course which proved to be very unseful to me, in this first